bozboz/laravel-admin/README.md

 }
 ```

-Controllers will generally do all its communicating of models through a decorator - they won't deal directly with a model instance.

-## Saving Many-To-Many relationships
+### Saving Many-To-Many relationships

-As the mapping between the two models is stored inside a join table, there's a bit more leg work to get them working within the admin module.
+As the mapping between the two models is stored inside a join table, there's a

-Define a `getSyncRelations` method on the respective ModelAdminDecorator subtype (e.g. if you're setting up a relationship between BlogPost and BlogCategory and wish to handle the relationship when creating/editing existing BlogPosts, do the following inside the BlogPostDecorator class):
+small amount of additional to get this data synced in the admin.
+A decorator
+must define a `getSyncRelations` method, which returns an array of relations
+which should be synced.
+E.g.

 ```
 public function getSyncRelations()